ratulSharker/dx-ball/README.md

 - [ ] Instead of clearing whole screen, only update the portion where the ball or power last time was present.
 - [ ] Calculate collision and movement related tasks in a separate web worker, keep runloop only for rendering.
 - [ ] Experimenting with `window.requestAnimationFrame`.
-- [ ] Stage brick collision with ball can be more optimized by pre-considering ball inside the brick's bounding area or not.
+- [ ] Optimize stage brick collision by considering is the ball inside the stage area or not.

-Apart from these performance improvement, some more work can be done

-- [x] Dockerize the whole application.
-- [ ] Do form validation in `index.html` page.
 - [ ] Show nicer toast instead of showing `window.alert('msg')`.
-- [ ] Introduce inter-ball collision
+- [ ] Introduce inter-ball collision.
-- [ ] Introduce more power like shooting capabilities, fireball (blasting few neighbouring blocks), invincible ball (do not bounce back from bricks) etc.
+- [ ] Introduce more power like following:
+  - [ ] Shooting capabilities.
-- [ ] Store stages in the server.
-Serve stages via api.
+  - [ ] Fireball (blasting few neighbouring blocks).
+  - [ ] Invincible ball (do not bounce back from bricks).
-- [ ] Prepare an UI for making more stages.
+  - [ ] Introduce more that two ball.
 - [ ] Put a screen of available stages.
 - [ ] Ability to pause in the middle of game & quit from game.
 - [ ] Ability to control SFX and Gameplay volume.
+- [ ] Pacakge the whole js, css using a bundler.
+- [ ] Introduce aspect ratio of gameplay screen.
+- [ ] After gameplay:
+  - [ ] Prompt user for name (In local storage)
+  - [ ] Store the score with given name.
+  - [ ] Show the hall of fame according to that.
+- [ ] Hide the mouse cursor while playing the game.
+- [ ] Introduce more natural fun stages.
+- [ ] Show a nice loader, while the whole game is being loading.
+- [ ] Show a intuitive messages.
+  - [ ] Left click to start the game.
+  - [ ] Right click to pause the game.
+- [ ] Think of an idea, how mobile user will play this game.